-The services and infrastructure generally play nicely with each other and with the standard open source tools of development and analytics.
+The services and infrastructure generally play nicely with each other and with the standard open-source tools of development and analytics.
 For example, DataLab integrates with BigQuery and Cloud Machine Learning and runs Python code.
-Google have tried to make GCP a self-contained, one-stop-shop for development, analytics, and hosting.
-And from what I have seen, they are succeeding.
+Google has tried to make GCP a self-contained, one-stop-shop for development, analytics, and hosting.
+And from what I have seen, they are succeeding!

 Using Google Compute Engine to Host a Trading Algorithm

 Google Compute Engine (GCE) provides virtual machines (VMs) that run on hardware located in Google’s global network of data centres (a VM is simply an emulation of a computer system that provides the functionality of a physical computer).
 You can essentially use a VM just like you would a normal computer, without actually owning the requisite hardware.
 In the example below, I used a VM instance to:

 - Host and run some software applications (Zorro and R) that execute the code for the trading system.